Israeli airstrikes kill dozens across central and southern Gaza

 Forces have raided other hospitals across northern Gaza, accusing Hamas of using them for military purposes.
 Hospital staff have denied the allegations and accused Israel of endangering critically ill and wounded civilians.

-The U.N.
-Security Council delayed to Tuesday a vote on an Arab-sponsored resolution calling for a halt to hostilities to allow unhindered access to humanitarian aid.
-Diplomats said negotiations were taking place to get the U.S. to abstain or vote "yes" on the resolution after it vetoed an earlier case-fire call.
+U.N.
+Security Council members continued intense negotiations on an Arab-sponsored resolution to spur desperately needed humanitarian aid deliveries to Gaza during some kind of a halt in the fighting.
+A vote on the resolution, first postponed from Monday, was pushed back again until Wednesday as talks continued to get the U.S. to abstain or vote "yes" on the resolution after it vetoed an earlier cease-fire call.

 France, the United Kingdom and Germany — some of Israel's closest allies — joined global calls for a cease-fire over the weekend.
 In Israel, protesters have called for negotiations with Hamas to facilitate the release of scores of hostages still held by the group.

-Note: This story has been updated to correct the name of Palestinian father to Mahmoud Zoarab, not Mohammed Zoghroub, and the family’s last name to Zoarab, not Zoghroub.